miyako/4d-topic-enable-data-change-tracking/README.md

 4. a collection of roles
 5. any combination of the above

-you may defines roles as user-friendly abstractions instead of referring to privileges directly. whether you use roles or not, a session is internally assigned a collection of privileges. not roles.
+you may defines roles as user-friendly abstractions instead of referring to privileges directly. whether you use roles or not, a session is internally assigned a collection of privileges, not roles.